COBOGames/CGHierarchyIcons/Assets/CGHierarchyIcons/Documentation/README.txt

 |        NOTES        |
 -----------------------
 - The properties of the HierarchyIcon script are only compiled in the Unity Editor.
-- After you build your project, all instances of the HierarchyIcon attached to game objects are destroyed from the scenes since they are unuseless on build.
+- After you build your project, all instances of the HierarchyIcon attached to game objects are destroyed from the scenes since they are useless on build.

 -----------------------
 |        LINKS        |